-At Archer Dental our teeth cleaning service is called Hygiene Therapy.
-This is very comprehensive program which includes an Oral Health Exam after scaling / cleaning treatment.
+Teeth cleaning happens every hour of every day at Archer Dental.
+Our teeth cleaning service is called Hygiene Therapy.
+The comprehensive program includes an Oral Health Exam after scaling / cleaning treatment.
 For an extra $40 the patient may get an additional tooth polishing service with a coarse or medium paste to remove extrinsic stain such as coffee, tea, wine etc. It has a refreshing minty taste.

 At Archer Dental we only take the necessary X-rays (properly termed radiographs) to determine if and which dental treatment is necessary; our dentists and specialists need to see the patient’s mouth from the inside out.
 Archer Dental offices also uses 3D oral scanners and related display technology to exhibit to patient’s teeth exactly as they are now and what they may look like after treatment.
 This is how we empower patients to understand their options and make the best decisions.